-General Education Curriculum Eco 100 Contemporary Economics OR Requirements (minimum 40 credit hours) Eco 207 Intro to Macro and Microeconomics 3 • Mat 101 Basic Statistics OR Writing and Cultural Literacy Mat 201 Probability and Statistics I 3 Eng 101 College Composition Pos 101 American Government OR Eng 201 Advanced College Composition Pos 201 West European Governments 3 Multicultural Experience Psy 100 General Psychology 3 World or indigenous or American Sign Language course 3 Psy 205 Lifespan Development 3 Diversity and global issues course Psy/Soc 311 Research Methods I 3 Quantitative Decision-making Psy 446 Psychobiology 3 Mat 101, 131, 201 or higher level math course3 Soc 100 Introduction to Sociology 3 Physical and Life Sciences Swk 200 Intro to Social Work and Social Welfare 3 Complete sections A and B Swk 285 Human Behavior in Social Environment I 3 A. Select two courses of scientific literacy from the following: Swk 287 Human Behavior in Social Environment II 3 Bio, Chy, Env, Ecy, Gey, Phy, Sci.
-At least one must be a 4-credit lab Swk 296 Junior Field Experience II 3 science course.
-Swk 300 Social Welfare Policy and Issues 3 Lab science course Swk 305 Ethnicity and Multiculturalism 3 Lab or non-lab science course Swk 315 Social Work Practice I 3 B. Select one of the following: Swk 396 Field Experience in Social Work I 6 Hpr 101 Lifelong Wellness, Bio 300 Human Nutrition, or Rec 234 Swk 400 Social Work Practice II 3 Outdoor Pursuits I Swk 405 Social Work Practice III 3 Social Sciences Swk 496 Field Experience in Social Work II 6 Complete sections A and B Xxx ### Science Lecture and Lab 4 A. Select any two of the following historical analysis courses: Hty 115, Hty 116, Hty 161, Hty 162 Course also meets GEC requirement OR - Select a 100-level history course and a subsequent 300- or 400-level history course for a total of six credits SELECT GENERAL ELECTIVES TO BRING TOTAL EARNED HOURS TO 120 History course History course B. Select two of the following social science courses for a Total credits rrquired for the degree: 120 total of six credits: Ant 100, Eco 100, Geo 168, Pos 101, Pos 211, Minimum cumulative GPA required for graduation: 2.50.
-Psy 100, Soc 100 Cumulative GPA required in the major: 2.50.
-Social Science course Social Science course Humanities and Fine Arts Complete sections A and B A. Select one of the following courses in literary writing, analysis, or philosophy: Eng 151, Eng 211, Phi 151, Phi 152, Hon 300 3 B. Select one of the following courses in visual or perform- ing arts: Art 101, Art 102, Art 103, Art 107 Important additional GEC requirements FYS 100 First Year Seminar minor in a second discipline.
-Minor programs available at the University of Maine at Presque Isle are listed below.
+Requirements (minimum 40 credit hours) Writing and Cultural Literacy Multicultural Experience World or indigenous or American Sign Language course 3 Quantitative Decision-making Mat 101, 131, 201 or higher level math course 3 Physical and Life Sciences Complete sections A and B A. Select two courses of scientific literacy from the following: Bio, Chy, Env, Ecy, Gey, Phy, Sci.
+At least one must be a 4credit lab science course.
+B. Select one of the following: Hpr 101 Lifelong Wellness, Bio 300 Human Nutrition, or Rec 234 Outdoor Pursuits I or Rec 235 Outdoor Pursuits II 3 Social Sciences Complete sections A and B A. Select any two of the following historical analysis courses: Hty 115, Hty 116, Hty 161, Hty 162 OR - Select a 100-level history course and a subsequent 300- or 400-level history course for a total of six credits B. Select two of the following social science courses for a total of six credits: Ant 100, Eco 100, Geo 168, Pos 101, Pos 211, Psy 100, Soc 100 Humanities and Fine Arts Complete sections A and B A. Select one of the following courses in literary writing, analysis, or philosophy: Art/Eng 116, Eng 151, Eng 211, B. Select one of the following courses in visual or performing arts: Important additional GEC requirements FYS 100 First Year Seminar